3mdeb/fwupd-bsd-documentation/openbsd/README.md

 Create `/etc/boot.conf` with `set image bsd.custom` if you want to load this kernel by default.

+If you kernel stops booting, just type `bsd` and hit enter in bootloader's prompt to load original kernel.

 ## Kernel development

 [`man options`](https://man.openbsd.org/options)